• Skip to primary navigation

 "Just like Nonna would make if I had a Nonna"

-Tapping into my love of slow-braised meats, cook in the oven at low temperatures for hours to develop rich flavorful gravies, I thought...why not?
+Tapping into my love of slow-braised meats, cooked in the oven at low temperatures for hours to develop rich flavorful gravies, I thought...why not?
 Why not bake spaghetti sauce?
-Why not indeed.
+Why not indeed?
 What I ended up with was perfectly cooked, perfectly flavored, deep rich tomatoey sauce that did not stick to the bottom of the pot and it was virtually hands-free, except for the beginning part, you know, browning the meat, adding the onions, all that part.

 pasta and spaghetti sauce